-Let’s face the facts here: when you’re learning how to work successfully from home, it isn’t easy.
-Even if you’re a seasoned worker in the work from home sphere, you know it isn’t always easy.
+Let’s face the facts here: it isn’t easy when you’re learning how to work successfully from home.
+Even if you’re a seasoned worker in the work-from-home sphere, you know it isn’t always easy.
 Sure, learning how to work successfully from home has great benefits like flexibility and spending more time with your family, but only if you can plan it right.
 Working from home takes a lot of self-discipline.

-This post aims to give you some work from home essential tips for a more productive, efficient you.
-This post goes beyond the standard ‘don’t forget to take breaks,’ ‘set boundaries,’ and ‘reach out to people’ advice, and instead focuses on a few suggestions to keep your work from home lifestyle smooth and productive.
+This post aims to give you some work-from-home essential tips for a more productive, efficient you.
+This post goes beyond the standard ‘don’t forget to take breaks,’ ‘set boundaries,’ and ‘reach out to people’s advice, and instead focuses on a few suggestions to keep your work-from-home lifestyle smooth and productive.

 Here’s to a productive, efficient workspace with tips for how to work successfully from home.

 You’ve probably heard of the benefits of creating a morning routine.
 If you’ve ever worked in an office, your morning may have looked like this: a quick shower, makeup, a half-eaten bagel stuffed in your mouth with a watered-down coffee in hand while you run out the door to work.
 This ritual may not sound like any of the typical morning routines you’ve heard of (exercise, stretch, read, meditate, etc.), but it is a series of mental triggers that tells your brain you’re getting ready for work.